-Nearly half the children have hearing impairments and a significant number have been abandoned by their parents.
+Many of the children have hearing impairments and a significant number have been abandoned by their parents.

-The village includes eight houses, each accommodating up to eight children and a carer, a small farm, three classrooms and an office.
+The village includes eight dormitories, each accommodating up to eight children and a carer, a small farm, three classrooms and an office.
 The children benefit from music therapy, speech therapy, and physiotherapy, as well as an education.
 Great emphasis has been placed on including as many children as possible at the local school.
 This has been highly successful and recognised at Government level.

 QUALITY RESIDENTIAL CARE

 There are a minority of children who need residential care, at least on a short term basis, either because they have severe disability or because there is no family which can provide the care needed.
 Residential care provides these children with quality care enabling them to achieve their potential, and wherever possible, return to their homes and cope to some extent independently in society.